 Additionally, consider the wind chill factor, which can make the air feel even colder, and adjust your clothing accordingly.

 AND don’t forget to check the ground.
-Black ice is a common morning issue here.
+Black ice is a typical morning issue here.

 Top Layers

-- Or be like me and I went for my base layer and my warmest jacket, felt just fine for a 10 miler in a feels like of 18 degrees
+- Or be like me, and I went for my base layer and my warmest jacket, felt just fine for a 10 miler in a feel like of 18 degrees.

 - CEP Merino Long Sleeve ($110) – This is a long base layer top really designed to keep you warm and be worn under a running jacket.